Tag

 Every processor has a limited capacity at which it can execute commands and run various programs.
 The better the CPU, the more tasks you can simultaneously perform without a hitch.
 However, no matter how powerful the CPU is, every chip will eventually hit its maximum capacity and begin slowing down.
 This will depend on your current CPU usage: In other words, the number of things your processor is being made to do at the same time.

 When you’re not running many applications, your CPU usage should be low, and in an ideal scenario, everything should run smoothly.
-However, if you open a CPU-intensive program (such as certain games or video editing ,) you may notice that the response times increase as your CPU usage goes up.
+However, if you open a CPU-intensive program (such as certain games or video editing software,) you may notice that the response times increase as your CPU usage goes up.

 Fluctuations in CPU usage are normal and nothing to worry about — as long as your PC continues running smoothly.
 If you’re unsatisfied with the performance of your PC, the first step is to check its CPU usage.